davidhozic/discord-advertisement-framework/DOC.md

 │       └───13
 |           └─── #David's dungeon.json
 ```
+The logs are saved in the following format (json keys):
 - name  -- The display name of the guild or an user
 - id    -- The discord's snowflake ID of the guild or the user
 - type  -- The type of object that created this log ([GUILD](#frameworkguild) or [USER](#frameworkuser))